Abiram289/Green-cloud/AI_ALGORITHM_ANALYSIS.md

     # ... select host with best final_score ...
 ```
-This guarantees that even in the most unusual scenarios, the system makes a robust, intelligent placement, ensuring a **100% success rate**.
+This guarantees that even in the most unusual scenarios, the system makes a robust, intelligent placement, ensuring a high success rate.

 ---